zach-capalbo/vartiste/src/toolkit/Readme.md

 If you're bringing aframe-vartiste-toolkit into an existing project, you can either [bring in specific pieces of the toolkit](#customization), or you can bring in the whole thing.
 If possible, I recommend pulling in the whole toolkit, since components may depend on other components or systems.
-If there's concern for naming or functionality conflicts, most components can also operate on their own.
+If there's a concern for naming or functionality conflicts, most components can also operate on their own.

 # Toolkit Overview

 The *aframe-vartiste-toolkit* contains a wide variety of elements.
-It's built by exporting every little bit and piece of the [VARTISTE](https://vartiste.xyz) app, so [VARTISTE](https://vartiste.xyz) and the [VARTISTE source code](https://gitlab.com/zach-geek/vartiste) are ultimately the best places to see what's available and how it works.
+It's built by exporting every little bit and piece of the [VARTISTE](https://vartiste.xyz) app.
+Exploring [VARTISTE](https://vartiste.xyz) and the [VARTISTE source code](https://gitlab.com/zach-geek/vartiste) is ultimately the best way to see what's available and how it works.
 Nonetheless, I've written some documentation as a best-spare-time-effort.
 Here are some of the essentials to get you started.